 What is flavour?

 All flavours are chemical compounds.
-Take, for instance rose.
-The flavour of rose is a naturally occurring chemical within the petals, it has an identifiable chemical structure just like water, sulphur or even vanilla.
-There are three ways of making rose flavour in a format that is useable for tea, pot pouri or perfume.
+Take, for instance, rose.
+The flavour of rose is a naturally occurring chemical within the petals.
+It has an identifiable chemical structure just like water, sulphur or even vanilla.
+There are three ways of making rose flavour in a format that is useable for tea, potpourri or perfume.

-conform 100% to the natural flavourings.
+- Natural Identical Flavourings conform 100% to the natural flavourings.
 The difference is that Natural Identical Flavourings are produced by a chemical process to exactly replicate the natural chemical structure.
-If you looked under a microscope the chemical structure of both Natural Flavourings and Natural Identical Flavourings would be the same.
+If you looked under a microscope, the chemical structure of both Natural Flavourings and Natural Identical Flavourings would be the same.

-have no natural equivalent.
+- Artificial Flavourings have no natural equivalent.
 They are cheap to produce and do not conform to any of the above standards.
-In Europe, where our flavoured teas originate, there are only a few artificial flavourings allowed into foodstuffs, by law.
+In Europe, where our flavoured teas originate, there are only a few artificial flavourings allowed into foodstuffs by law.

 There are no artificial flavourings used in any of our teas.